Rep. April McClain Delaney Sells Off Shares of BJ’s Wholesale Club Holdings, Inc. (NYSE:BJ)

 Institutional Trading of BJ’s Wholesale Club

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Victory Capital Management Inc. increased its position in BJ’s Wholesale Club by 57.2% during the 4th quarter.
-Victory Capital Management Inc. now owns 12,930,288 shares of the company’s stock valued at $1,164,114,000 after purchasing an additional 4,704,423 shares during the period.
-Norges Bank bought a new position in shares of BJ’s Wholesale Club during the fourth quarter valued at approximately $151,765,000.
-Danica Pension Livsforsikringsaktieselskab purchased a new position in BJ’s Wholesale Club during the third quarter valued at approximately $110,523,000.
+A number of institutional investors have recently modified their holdings of the company.
+Victory Capital Management Inc. grew its stake in BJ’s Wholesale Club by 57.2% during the fourth quarter.
+Victory Capital Management Inc. now owns 12,930,288 shares of the company’s stock worth $1,164,114,000 after buying an additional 4,704,423 shares during the period.
+Franklin Resources Inc. boosted its position in BJ’s Wholesale Club by 12.8% during the 4th quarter.
+Franklin Resources Inc. now owns 6,514,642 shares of the company’s stock worth $586,513,000 after purchasing an additional 737,130 shares during the period.
+State Street Corp increased its holdings in BJ’s Wholesale Club by 7.7% in the 4th quarter.
+State Street Corp now owns 5,471,805 shares of the company’s stock valued at $492,627,000 after purchasing an additional 389,327 shares in the last quarter.
 Massachusetts Financial Services Co.
-MA raised its stake in BJ’s Wholesale Club by 31.7% in the third quarter.
+MA raised its position in BJ’s Wholesale Club by 31.7% in the third quarter.
 Massachusetts Financial Services Co.
-MA now owns 4,791,602 shares of the company’s stock worth $446,817,000 after buying an additional 1,152,591 shares in the last quarter.
-Finally, State Street Corp lifted its holdings in BJ’s Wholesale Club by 25.4% during the third quarter.
-State Street Corp now owns 5,082,478 shares of the company’s stock worth $473,941,000 after buying an additional 1,028,779 shares during the period.
+MA now owns 4,791,602 shares of the company’s stock valued at $446,817,000 after purchasing an additional 1,152,591 shares during the period.
+Finally, Wellington Management Group LLP raised its position in BJ’s Wholesale Club by 5.5% in the fourth quarter.
+Wellington Management Group LLP now owns 3,452,562 shares of the company’s stock valued at $310,834,000 after purchasing an additional 179,723 shares during the period.
 Hedge funds and other institutional investors own 98.60% of the company’s stock.

-Several analysts recently issued reports on the company.
-UBS Group reissued a “buy” rating on shares of BJ’s Wholesale Club in a research note on Monday, November 24th.
-Robert W. Baird cut their price target on BJ’s Wholesale Club from $130.00 to $115.00 and set an “outperform” rating for the company in a report on Monday, November 24th.
-William Blair reiterated a “mixed” rating on shares of BJ’s Wholesale Club in a research report on Thursday, March 5th.
-TD Cowen restated a “buy” rating on shares of BJ’s Wholesale Club in a research report on Monday, November 24th.
-Finally, Melius Research lowered shares of BJ’s Wholesale Club from a “buy” rating to a “hold” rating and set a $100.00 price objective for the company. in a research report on Friday, January 23rd.
-Nine equities research analysts have rated the stock with a Buy rating, ten have given a Hold rating and one has given a Sell rating to the company’s stock.
-According to data from MarketBeat.com, BJ’s Wholesale Club currently has a consensus rating of “Hold” and a consensus price target of $107.63.
+Several research firms have commented on BJ.
+William Blair reiterated a “mixed” rating on shares of BJ’s Wholesale Club in a report on Thursday, March 5th.
+Morgan Stanley lowered their target price on shares of BJ’s Wholesale Club from $105.00 to $100.00 and set an “equal weight” rating for the company in a research note on Thursday, January 15th.
+TD Cowen restated a “buy” rating on shares of BJ’s Wholesale Club in a research note on Monday, November 24th.
+Barclays downgraded BJ’s Wholesale Club from an “equal weight” rating to an “underweight” rating and decreased their price target for the stock from $115.00 to $90.00 in a report on Wednesday, January 7th.
+Finally, UBS Group reissued a “buy” rating on shares of BJ’s Wholesale Club in a research report on Monday, November 24th.
+Nine investment analysts have rated the stock with a Buy rating, ten have issued a Hold rating and one has issued a Sell rating to the company’s stock.
+According to data from MarketBeat, the company currently has an average rating of “Hold” and an average target price of $107.63.

 About Representative McClain Delaney